Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Interacting with user and systems.md

 4. fread: read **binary** data input from a stream
    prototype: `size_t fread (void * ptr, size_t size, size_t nitems, FILE *stream);`
    It is used when we want to read the non-textual data from a file.
    `void * ptr`: a pointer to data to write.
-Beacuse it is a void type, it can write any kind of data.
+Because it is a void type, it can write any kind of data.
    `size_t size`: the size of each item
    `size_t nitems`: how many such items should be read from the stream
 5. getchar: